top of page

 Spanish moss is a low-maintenance plant that doesn't require a lot of fertilizer.
 If you're growing it in soil, you can apply a balanced, water-soluble fertilizer every two to three months during the growing season.

+However, it's important not to over-fertilize, as this can cause the plant to become too heavy and break away from its surface.
 If you're growing Spanish moss as an epiphyte, you don't need to fertilize it at all.
 The plant naturally absorbs nutrients from the air and surrounding environment.

 Repotting